citizenfx/natives/PED/SetEnableHandcuffs.md

     isHandcuffed = state

     if state then
-        RequestAnimDict('mp_arresting')
+        -- Request the handcuff animations (and don't proceed until it has loaded) RequestAnimDict('mp_arresting')
         while not HasAnimDictLoaded('mp_arresting') do Wait(0) end

-        SetCurrentPedWeapon(playerPed, `WEAPON_UNARMED`, true)
+        -- Disarms the player and calls the whileCuffed function inside a thread SetCurrentPedWeapon(playerPed, `WEAPON_UNARMED`, true)
         CreateThread(whileCuffed)
     else
-        RemoveAnimDict('mp_arresting')
+        -- Unloads and stops the handcuff animation RemoveAnimDict('mp_arresting')
         StopAnimTask(playerPed, 'mp_arresting', 'idle', 2.0)
     end